Finding Peace in Our Time

 Reiki works for your highest good.
 In the short term, that might mean getting through the holidays with a sense of balance.
 In the long term, your highest good may have much more in store.

 For those who live in the Minneapolis/St. Paul area, I offer in-person energy healing sessions at Be Well Natural Medicine in St. Paul.
-In honor of the holidays, we’re offering a 30% discount on a single session or a package if you purchase now and schedule your first session by January 30th, 2018.
-You can book your session using Be Well’s online scheduler, or call (612) 440-7710.
+You can book a session using Be Well’s online scheduler, or call (612) 440-7710.

 For those outside the Twin Cities, remote reiki sessions are available.
-Contact me directly to schedule your session, and mention this post to receive a 30% holiday discount.
+Contact me directly to schedule your session.